Millburn, New Jersey: History

 Millburn was an agricultural settlement before it became a Victorian residential community.
 It was part of the Newark settlements in New Jersey in the 19th century made from Charles II from James, his brother, in the 17th century.
 Springfield Township, founded in 1783, included Millburn.

 Millburn played a vital role during the Revolutionary War.
 With George Washington's military camped outside at Morristown and the British assaulting through the Hobart Gap, Millburn was brought into the Revolutionary War.
 Washington purportedly saw his soldiers on a vital point in the South Mountain Reservation, then known as Washington Rock.
-The Battle of Springfield in 1780 was the last push of the British into New Jersey and the first fight since Bunker Hill.
+The Battle of Springfield in 1780 was the last push of the British into New Jersey and the first American victory since Bunker Hill.
 A token of the war exists in the Parsil family graveyard on White Oak Ridge Road, where Nicholas Parsil was buried after being killed in a clash with the British.

 After the revolution, the Rahway River was dammed in five spots to frame plant lakes.
 Samuel Campbell created the first paper mill in 1790 and produced banknotes.
 The majority of the early factories were paper plants, among them the Diamond Mill, that is now the site of the Paper Mill Playhouse.
 In 1835, the Morris and Essex Railroad was completed, connecting Millburn to enormous urban communities in the east and coal areas in the northwest.

 Two unincorporated suburbs were created within its borders.
 Wyoming was made up of 100 acres of land and purchased by the Wyoming Land and Improvement Company and the latter was founded by Stewart Hartshorn (the namesake of Hartshorn Elementary School) who purchased 1550 acres of land to create Short Hills, New Jersey.

 In June 2007, Millburn celebrated its 150th birthday in its downtown, in one of the biggest celebrations in Millburn history.